mxstn/mxstn.github.io/_pages/about.md

 My name is Max.
 Typically, I would describe myself as a mathematician, alpinist and research engineer.

-- mathematically, i am broadly interested in geometry, dynamics, probability and their interactions.
+- Mathematically, i am broadly interested in geometry, dynamics, probability and their interactions,

-- as a research engineer, i am interested in developments in machine learning.
+- as an alpinist, [my interests are mountaineering, climbing and ski-touring](https://mxstn.github.io/mountains) with a focus on the eastern alps,

-- finally, as an alpinist, [my interests are mountaineering, climbing and ski-touring](https://mxstn.github.io/mountains) with a focus on the eastern alps.
+- finally, as a research engineer, i am interested in developments in machine learning.

 My current homebase is Innsbruck, Tyrol.